chtenb/fate/README.md

 LONG TERM
 - Incorporate testing with multiple documents
-- Unittests for pattern select machinery
 - Think about how to decorate classes easily, without disabling subclassing
   - Can't decorate classes by functions: this turns them into functions
   - This means that they can't be used as parentclass
   - and that they can't be checked by issubclass
 - Think about possibility to add remap support (i.e. map keys forall modes)
   - This is a generalization of the cancelkey feature
-- Drag text operation
+- Drag text operation, i.e. visual cut & paste or swapping text
-- Persistent document (using a context manager?)
+- Persistent document (does this relate to recovery file?)
 - Switch to alternative regex engine?
-- Focus on non-atomic operations
 - Idea: jumplist of lines of changes
 - Some sort of semantic snippet recognition, e.g. two identifiers that always need to be the same.
   If one changes, the other changes with it.
 - Binary search for selections?
+Easymotion?

 [docs]: http://chiel92.github.io/fate/
 [fate-tui]: http://github.com/Chiel92/fate-tui